 Established in 1948 by the Paltrinieri family, Palzola is known today for its high quality and very creamy Gorgonzola.
-They also produce other types of gorgonzola, like the spicy Gorgonzola (the “spicy” does not have neither pepper nor chilli, but it is so called for its masculine and pronounced taste) and the Gorgonzola with chilli (this one is really spicy and it’s called Palfuoco).
+They also produce other types of gorgonzola, like the spicy Gorgonzola (the “spicy” does not have neither pepper nor chili, but it is so-called for its masculine and pronounced taste) and the Gorgonzola with chili (this one is really spicy and it’s called Palfuoco).

 Recently, they started producing other types of cheeses such as toma and erborinato.

 We have been invited to visit the Palzola factory by Giacomo Poletti, the owner’s son.
 A unique occasion to see first-hand how to produce this fantastic cheese.

 Our journey begins around 9 am, at the Palzola factory in Cavallirio, in the province of Novara.

 We start our tour at the first step of production: the milk arrives around 4.30 am and it’s stored in huge cylinders.
 The milk is then pasteurised and it’s poured in large tubs where the operator adds the milk enzymes, Penicillium and different yeasts.